eazar001/cl-lzw/README.md

 ;; decompress a list of encoded bytes
 (decompress (compress '(65 65 65 66)))

-;; compress a file with arbitrary 8-bit data into file.Z (compress-file "my_file")
+;; compress a file with arbitrary 8-bit data into "my_file.Z" (compress-file "my_file")

-;; decompress an LZW encoded "my_file.Z" into its original 8-bit data as "file" (decompress-file "my_file.Z")
+;; decompress an LZW encoded "my_file.Z" into its original 8-bit data as "my_file"
+(decompress-file "my_file.Z")
 ```